 wedding season

-27 Useful Wedding-Gift Ideas for Newlyweds
+31 Useful Wedding-Gift Ideas for Newlyweds

 Photo-Illustration: by The Cut; Photos: Retailers

 “It’s always a safe bet to gift an item off of the couple’s registry,” explains Emily Forrest, the director of communications at Zola.
-“The registry really is a road map for the couple’s newlywed home, and it’s something that they spent time on together to decide what it is that they want and need.”
+“The registry really is a road map for the couple’s newlywed home, and it’s something that they spent time on together to decide what they want and need.”

 Best Wedding Gifts Under $100